Viblast/android-pdn-sdk/README-DRM.md

 ```
 ViblastDRMInfo onDrmInfoNeed(Set<UUID> cdmUUIDs);
 ```
-- Returns a ViblastDRMInfo object contains the desired `CDM` initialization data.
-Might be `null` if the application does not support any of the passed `CDMs`.
+- Returns a ViblastDRMInfo object containing the desired `CDM` initialization data.
+Might be `null` if the application can not handle any of the passed `CDMs`.
 - parameter cdmUUIDs - a set of `CDM` UUIDs supported by the device and applicable for the protected stream.

 ### Class ViblastDRMInfo
-Provides the information need for initialization and operation of the desired `CDM`.
+Provides the information needed for initialization and operation of the desired `CDM`.
 #### Method summary
 ```
 ViblastDrmInfo(UUID selectedCdmUUID, String licenseServerUrl)